 Exchange Online in Office 365 includes a large set of predefined permissions, based on the Role Based Access Control (RBAC) permissions model, which you can use right away to easily grant permissions to your administrators and users.
 You can use the permissions features in Exchange Online so that you can get your new organization up and running quickly.

-RBAC is also the permissions model that's used in Microsoft Exchange Server 2013.
-Most of the links in this topic refer to topics that reference Exchange 2013.
+RBAC is also the permissions model that's used in Microsoft Exchange Server.
+Most of the links in this topic refer to topics that reference Exchange Server.
 The concepts in those topics also apply to Exchange Online.

-For information about permissions across Office 365, see Permissions in Office 365
+For information about permissions across Office 365, see About admin roles

 Several RBAC features and concepts aren't discussed in this topic because they're advanced features.
 If the functionality discussed in this topic doesn't meet your needs, and you want to further customize your permissions model, see Understanding Role Based Access Control.